guilhermehto/Guides-grid-and-snapping-demo/README.md

 	- The offset setting will add an offset on the X and Y if needed.
 		- The grid starts off at the origin of your game (X= 0; Y =0)
 		- In case we don't want it to start there, we can add an offset to it
-- The grid also works on 2D nodes, and it's usually a good idea to always keep it on when placing and moving nodes as it'll help us keep things aligned correctly
+- The grid also works on 2D nodes, and it's usually a good idea to always keep it on when placing and moving nodes as it'll help us keep them aligned correctly

 ### Guides and Smart Snapping
 - When the grid isn't enough, you can use guides and Smart Snapping to help you create your UI or game world